adkinsrs/sadkins_site/misc.md

 * Apr 19 - The Hero of Ages: A Mistborn Novel - Brandon Sanderson
 * Apr 30 - Quackery: A Brief History of the Worst Ways to Cure Everything - Lydia Kana, Nate Pedersen
 * May 12 - Warcross - Marie Lu
+* May 27 - The Secret Lives of Color - Kassia St. Clair

 ## 2019
 ### Games I have beaten